steffijerome0809/steffijerome0809/README.md

 ### Hello 👋

 ### I am Steffi Jerome, a Full Stack Web Developer.
-You can reach me on [linkedin](https://www.linkedin.com/in/steffi-jerome-052213188/) and can view [my portfolio](https://steffijerome0809.github.io/PorfolioPage/)
+You can reach me on [linkedin](https://www.linkedin.com/in/steffi-jerome-052213188/)
 ### Languages and Tools:

 <p align="center">